TaoL33T/blog/_posts/2020-07-16-wireguard-part1.md

 My VPS should be the gateway to the rest of the internet.
 I wanted to use it as a cheap VPN that later would also become the server behind this website right here.

-Also, although not the main purose of the VPN, I was thinking about using it as a way to get IPv6 connectivity to all the devices inside my VPN, because my ISP at home wouldn't provide any.
+Also, although not the main purpose of the VPN, I was thinking about using it as a way to get IPv6 connectivity to all the devices inside my VPN, because my ISP at home wouldn't provide any.

 # Planning